tmfrln/paraqus/doc/source/tests.rst

 To recreate the file ``element_test_current.odb``, navigate to the directory ``paraqus/tests/resources`` and run the command ``abaqus job=element_test_current``, where ``abaqus`` should be replaced with the command for the version of Abaqus you are currently using.

-To recreate the file ``element_test_old.odb``, navigate to the directory ``paraqus/paraqus/tests/resources`` and run the command ``abaqusOLD job=element_test_current``, where ``abaqusOLD`` should be replaced with the command for a previous release of Abaqus (e.g. if you are using Abaqus 2021 normally, this should be Abaqus 2020 or older).
+To recreate the file ``element_test_old.odb``, navigate to the directory ``paraqus/paraqus/tests/resources`` and run the command ``abaqusOLD job=element_test_old``, where ``abaqusOLD`` should be replaced with the command for a previous release of Abaqus (e.g. if you are using Abaqus 2021 normally, this should be Abaqus 2020 or older).
 If you do not have access to a previous Abaqus release, just skip this and let the corresponding tests fail - this is no big deal, since the tests only cover edge cases of working with older files.

 Run tests using Abaqus